ersatzphrodite/Learn-Java-OOP-in-10-Days-with-Me/README.md

-# Learn-Java-OOP-in-2-Weeks-with-Me
+# Learn-Java-OOP-in-10-Days-with-Me
-I royally messed up by getting delayed by a year, so now I have to deal with the curriculum change (EVERYTHING IS JAVA; my Introduction to Programming course was taught in Python), and now, I have about two weeks to *actually* learn it from scratch before the midterm.
+I royally messed up by getting delayed by a year, so now I have to deal with the curriculum change (EVERYTHING IS JAVA; my Introduction to Programming course was taught in Python), and now, I have about less than two weeks to *actually* learn it from scratch before the midterm.
 Let's get goin'!

 Sure thing!
 Since you'll start on **Monday, February 10**, we'll **redistribute the 14-day curriculum** over the remaining days until **February 19**.
 This gives us **10 days**, so we'll need to **combine some lessons** while ensuring you still get enough practice and review time.